ShahadatUddin/Bias-Variance-Trade-Off/README.md

 **Models Used**
 - Decision Tree
-- k-Nearest Neighbors
+- k-Nearest Neighbours
 - Logistic Regression
 - Support Vector Machine

-**File Descriptor:**
+**Folder and File Descriptor:**
-- main.py: Python script for implementing different ML models and calculating their bias and variance.
+- Code: Python script for data preprocessing and implementing different ML models to quantify their bias and variance.
+We used the raw dataset from the online sources in these code files.
+- Data: Contains files for bias and variance outcomes for different datasets
-- bias_and_variance_plot.ipynb: a unified design for different figures
+- bias_and_variance_plot.ipynb: a unified design for Figures 3-8